 Who can use a proofreader?

 The examples in the paragraph above are a basic summary of the job as it applies to the publishing industry, but publication takes many forms in the modern world.
 If you write for a blog or website, need a second look over your business or industry correspondence, are writing a book for self publication, editing a book for a publishing house, or require a university dissertation to be proofread,* I can help you make it the best it can be.

 What are your credentials?

 I’ve been spotting errors in other people’s writing (yes, I’m one of those people) and my own for as long as I can remember, and in 2016 I resolved to finally use my powers for the greater good.

 In 2018 I completed Basic Proofreading by Distance Learning, the flagship qualification from the UK’s industry-recognised Publishing Training Centre, gaining a Distinction.
-I have studied an additional module to bring my digital editing skills fully up to date, and since March 2018 I have been a member of the Society for Editors and Proofreaders (SfEP), the UK’s professional organisation for the field; in April 2019 I successfully upgraded to become an Intermediate Member, indicating that the SfEP’s Admissions Panel feels I’ve demonstrated the necessary professional competence, experience and commitment to training to move beyond Entry-Level Membership.
+I have studied an additional module to bring my digital editing skills fully up to date, and in March 2018 I joined the Society for Editors and Proofreaders, which has since become the Chartered Institute of Editing and Proofreading (CIEP), the UK’s professional organisation for the field; in April 2019 I successfully upgraded to become an Intermediate Member, indicating that the Admissions Panel feels I’ve demonstrated the necessary professional competence, experience and commitment to training to move beyond Entry-Level Membership.
+I continue to track my work experience and professional development courses with an aim to upgrading to Professional Member status.

 As well as this, I am a writer myself.
 I’ve written about sport (mainly Argentine football) since 2006, as well as dabbling in short stories in my spare time.
 In February and March 2018, I took part in an online creative writing workshop run by Washington, DC-based magazine and small publisher Barrelhouse.
 In other words, I know how it feels as a writer to hand your text over to be critiqued and edited.
 I’ll be sympathetic to you.